gsf/whiskers.js/README.md

     \{variable}

-See the test directory for many usage examples.
+See the test directory for server and browser usage examples.

 Forebears